hydrogenbond007/website/blog/2022-05-xx-evm/index.md

 This mechanism works by tracking the state of the zkVM at the start and end of each of these smaller segments, in the form of Merkle trees of the memory image (plus the program counter).
 This lets us compare the ending state of one segment to the starting state of the next.

 A zkVM program is split into segments automatically, based on the cycle count.
 If the program would run for more cycles than allowed in a single segment, it is automatically split.
 We use the term "session" to mean sequence of segments where the first segment was initiated by the user and the final segment was terminated by the user (i.e., instead of being one of these automatically generated splits).
 Thus, while segments have arbitrary boundaries determined automatically to stay within the cycle cap, sessions instead represent semantic boundaries, both starting and ending at the request of a user.

 A session receipt consists of multiple segment receipts, and is validated by confirming that:
-1. Each segment receipt is valid,
+1. each segment receipt is valid,
-2. that the starting receipt of each segment matches the ending state of the prior segment, and
+2. the starting receipt of each segment matches the ending state of the prior segment, and
-3. that the initial state (or `image_id`) matches what the validator expects (that is, that session is running the same code the validator wants to validate).
+3. the initial state (or `image_id`) matches what the validator expects (that is, that session is running the same code the validator wants to validate).

 # Benefits of Continuations